 Shaved into long, thin strands and sweated in a covered pot, cabbage becomes as luxurious as a bowl of buttered noodles.
 Of course, it helps to cook said cabbage in actual butter, and to add a pile of Parmesan at the end and stir furiously, thereby enrobing each cabbage noodle (coodle?) in its creamy saltiness.
 Use a pair of tongs to twirl the cabbage onto a plate, where the pieces will tangle and twist just like the real noodles they aren't.

 Inspired by Jessica Koslow's Brussels Sprouts and Leeks Cacio e Pepe. —Sarah Jampel

-In a large, heavy-bottomed pot, melt the butter over medium-high.
+In a large, heavy-bottomed pot, melt 3 tablespoons of the butter over medium-high.
 When it's bubbling, add the sliced leeks and season with salt.
 Add 1 1/2 tablespoon of water, stir everything around, then cover the pot and reduce the heat to medium-low.
 Cook, stirring occasionally, for 10 to 12 minutes, until the leeks are soft and melty.
 It's okay if they're browning a bit, too.

 Add the remaining 3 tablespoons of butter and the cabbage.
 Season with salt and stir so that the cabbage is coated.
 Add another 1 1/2 tablespoons of water, then cover the pot.
 Cook the cabbage, stirring occasionally, until it's glistening, soft, and significantly reduced.
 This will takes 25 to 30 minutes.

 Squeeze 1/2 lemon over top of the vegetables and add 1/2 cup of Parmesan cheese and the black pepper.
 Stir to combine.
 Taste and adjust seasoning.

 Top with the remaining Parmesan before serving.
 Add more black pepper if you'd like, too.